The Story Behind HIDA-YEAT

 Taking its success beyond borders, the brand expanded its presence in Kuala Lumpur and was launched during the Malaysia Fashion Week 2018.

-HIDA-YEAT’s ready-to-wear collections feature realistic motifs of nature on its fabric that are light and vacation-friendly.
-Its range of accessories are designed with an exquisite touch of new-old charm while its fragrances capture the fresh notes of Borneo herbs and spices.
+HIDA-YEAT’s ready-to-wear collections feature realistic motifs of nature on its fabric that are light and vacation-friendly while its perfumes capture the fresh notes of Borneo herbs and spices.

 Design is my therapy.

 Born and raised in Sarawak, Neng Kho Razali is the Executive Director and Designer of HIDA-YEAT –

 a Malaysian lifestyle brand inspired by the essence of Borneo.
 Keeping an open mind while staying true to her roots and values, Neng’s passion for design has taken her around the globe,

 enabling her to embrace a diversity of cultures,

 Before her design career took off, Neng got her start competing in local beauty pageants and had won several titles from 1999 through 2005.